 The mountain of success is made of failure

 Adversity is also vitality.
 It is something to be embraced.
-For without it, achievement is almost a mirage.
-A delusion.
-What has been accomplished will be as fleeting as a cool breeze during an Indian summer.
+For without it, achievement is tantamount to a mirage, an unwitting delusion.
+What has been accomplished will render as fleeting as a cool breeze amid an Indian summer.
 You want it to hang around longer but the air settles, clutching your disappointment in its shallow arms as beads of sweat skydive from your brow.

 Wrestlers enter into an agreement of suffering.
 The physical toll is of course always at the nexus of such discourse.
-The issue with that is for these athletes, the physical suffering is actually the easy part.
+The issue with that is, for these athletes, the physical suffering is the easy part.
 The real challenge lies in reconciling defeat and disappointment.
 Defeat represents failure, at least for a while.
-Until eventually, the failure is applied as a mechanism for sustainable improvement.
-Its birth as a molehill, gradually the incline builds and builds along with lessons learned until finally, the athlete is standing on a mountain, triumphantly recognizing his climb was not in vain.
+Eventually, the hope is that failure will be applied as a mechanism for sustainable improvement.
+Birthed as a molehill for which incline builds and builds along with lessons learned until, finally, the athlete is standing on a mountain, triumphantly recognizing his climb was not in vain.

 Rau: My regrets and lack of success, the whole, Next year, next year, next year… I’ve done things recently.
 I won Trials, I made a World Team, but I still failed there.
 I failed, and I failed, and I failed.
 And it’s cheesy, but it’s real, and that is winners lose more than losers lose.